sohamch08/sohamch08.github.io/_tabs/contact.md

 # Contact
-I am free to discuss academics or research or career paths.
+I am free to discuss any academics or research or career paths.
 Feel free to reach out to me through mail.
 I check my mails regularly so you will get reply soon.

 >**Email:** soham.chatterjee@tifr.res.in / sohamchatterjee999@gmail.com<br>
 >**Phone No:** +91 869 752-4909 / +91 943 354-8242